MandySpaan/GH_P4_TattooStudio_Backend/README.md

   </details>

-## Points of Improvement
+## Points of Improvement 💡

-To be added..
+Throughout the project you can find several "ToDo"-comments here and there.
+These are either thoughts I had myself for extra functionalities or extra options (but not requirements) to add as suggested by the original assignment.